Mountains and solitude. If ever you’d scream – “This is the highlight of my trip!” Then this is it.

-First the obvious, leave unnecessary backpack contents – like laptop, etc – at a reliable hotel or guesthouse, only take hiking essentials to do this circuit of a few days (or more).
+First the obvious: Leave all unnecessary stuff – laptop, extra clothes, etc – in a locked backpack at a reliable hotel or guesthouse in Shkodra; only take your hiking essentials for this short circuit (of a few days).

 This 2 hour lake trip * is amazing – Fjord-like sunken landscape a bit like southern Chile – and with cold beer and snacks onboard, it makes for a real scenic session.

-On the other side of Lake Koman, vehicles * await passengers for Valbone, dropping you at your accommodation of choice (useful as places are isolated and spread across 9 km of valley).
-This entire journey will see you arrive late afternoon in Valbone.
+On the other side of Lake Koman, vehicles * await passengers for Valbona, dropping you at your accommodation of choice (useful as places are isolated and spread across 9 km of valley).
+This entire journey will see you arrive late afternoon in Valbona.

 You can start this circuit from Theth also.
 Both villages are connected by road to Shkodra.
-But the only way to travel between Valbone and Theth is via a hiking trail.
+But the only way to travel between Valbona and Theth is via a hiking trail.

 Leaving Theth, you’re restricted to one mini-bus leaving at 13:00.
 But if you ask around maybe you can get a 4WD shared taxi with locals, leaving around 10:00-11:00.
 This latter option shaves at least an hour off the 4 hour journey to Shkodra.